Elevator pitch

 Summary and policy advice

-The changing nature of women’s participation in the labor force has been a critical dimension of the development process since the Industrial Revolution and increasing numbers of women in the labor market have played an important role in driving the demographic dividend and pushing economic growth.
+The changing nature of women’s participation in the labor force has been a critical dimension of the development process and increasing numbers of women in the labor market have played an important role in driving the demographic dividend and pushing economic growth.
 However, the relationship between female labor force participation and economic progress is far from straightforward.
-Though cross-sectional data do indicate that there is a (weak) U-shaped relationship between female labor force participation and GDP per capita, this relationship is not robust and it is not a consistent trend at the country level.
+Though cross-sectional data do indicate that there is a (weak) U-shaped relationship between female labor force participation and GDP per capita, this relationship is not robust and there is not a consistent trend at the country level.
 Ultimately, women’s employment is driven by a range of multifaceted factors, including education, social norms, and the nature of economic growth and job creation.

 Particular emphasis is needed on keeping young girls in school and ensuring that they receive a good quality education, beyond secondary level, and are able to take advantage of training opportunities.
-That, in turn, will increase their chances of overcoming other barriers to finding decent employment.
+That, in turn, will increase their chances of overcoming other barriers to finding decent and productive employment.

 Acknowledgments

-The author thanks two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-The responsibility for opinions expressed in this article rests solely with the author, and publication does not constitute an endorsement by the ILO or the International Training Centre of the ILO.
-Version 2 of the article fully revises the text, updates the figures, and adds two new “Key references” [2], [12].
+The author thanks the anonymous referee(s) and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
+The responsibility for opinions expressed in this article rests solely with the author, and publication does not constitute an endorsement by the ILO.
+Version 3 of the article fully revises the text, updates the figures and adds some new global estimates.
+It adds new Key references [4], [8], and [10].

 Competing interests